Margin Requirement: How Collateral Defines Your Risk

 As you increase or decrease the amount of leverage you use, the amount of margin needed to open trade will also change accordingly.

-A margin call is a warning signal from your broker to alert you that your levels have fallen below the safety threshold.
+A margin call is a warning signal from the broker alerting the trader that their margin level has fallen below the safety threshold.

-This means that your account has taken on losses and you are running low on funds.
+This means the account has taken on losses and is running low on funds.

-There are three ways to deal with a margin call:
+There are three ways to respond to a margin call:

 1. Deposit more margin capital